mikemirten/ZExt/README.md

 ###Debug panel

-PHP and a extensions versions, errors collectiong, memory usage, execution time, profiler aggregation.
+PHP and an extensions versions, errors collectiong, memory usage, execution time, profiler aggregation.

 ###Profiler

 Multipurpose profiler.
-Can be used with modules like a databases adapters.
+Can be used with a modules like a databases adapters.

 ###Helper